Tamillis/MyTools/README.md

 The beginnings of my own front-end replacement to Telerik's Grid, giving me full control over it and also cutting down on server calls by a lot.

-The `TableMaker.makeTable(data, tableAttributes)` method is the only entry point so far.
-- `data` must be valid JSON in the form of an array of objects that all have the same properties.
-- `tableAttributes` is the API that the TableMaker uses to configure the table, see below
+A `TableMaker` object creates the tables that it represents and manages the state of that table.
+Make a new `TableMaker` with appropriate json `data` and your desired `tableAttributes`, the API that the TableMaker uses to configure the table, defaults and descrtiption below.
+On this object call `makeTable()` and violá.

 ### TableMaker API
 The tableMaker functions simply: through data provided to the `tableAttributes` input, the table generated can be defined and customised.